-SG5's Working Party 2 studies EMF issues under Question 7/5: "Human exposure to electromagnetic fields (EMF) due to radio systems and mobile equipment".
+SG5's Working Party 1 studies EMF issues under Question 3/5: "Human exposure to electromagnetic fields (EMF) from information and communication technologies (ICTs)".
 The resulting international standards (ITU-T Recommendations) provide high-level frameworks for the management of human exposure to EMFs emitted by telecommunication equipment (best practice regulatory guidelines) and also offer guidelines for the assessment of human exposure based on existing ITU-T Recommendations and standards produced by other standards development organizations (SDOs).

-To achieve these goals, Question 7/5 looks at measuring techniques, procedures and numerical models for evaluating the electromagnetic fields stemming from telecommunication systems and radio terminals.
+To achieve these goals, Question 3/5 looks at measuring techniques, procedures and numerical models for evaluating the electromagnetic fields stemming from telecommunication systems and radio terminals.